 Float Finish Type S-1

-After initial finishing, provide a float finish in accordance with CSA A23.1-14, Clause 7.5.4.2 Floating.
-[Consultant to confirm references]
+After initial finishing, provide a float finish in accordance with CSA A23.1-19, Clause 7.5.4.2 Floating.

 Trowel Finish Type S-2

-After initial finishing and floating, trowel the surface with a steel hand or power trowel in accordance with CSA A23.1-14, Clause 7.5.4.3.2.
-[Consultant to confirm references] Trowel, keeping the blade flat at first and raising the blade angle a little more on subsequent passes.
+After initial finishing and floating, trowel the surface with a steel hand or power trowel in accordance with CSA A23.1-19, Clause 7.5.4.3.2.
+Trowel, keeping the blade flat at first and raising the blade angle a little more on subsequent passes.
 Leave the surface smooth, dense, of fine uniform texture without a swirl and free of blemishes.

-Nonslip Finish Type S-3

-After initial finishing, floating, and first trowelling, provide a nonslip surface finish by swirl-trowelling the surface in accordance with CSA A23.1-14, Clause 7.5.6.1 – Nonslip Surfaces [Consultant to confirm references].

-After swirl trowelling, finish the surface by brooming with an application of steel or fibre brooms at least 450 mm wide.

-Pull the broom gently over the surface from side to side at right angles to the direction of traffic, with adjacent strokes slightly overlapping.

-Produce a broom finish surface free from porous spots, irregularities, depressions, or rough spots with uniform corrugations which are less than 3 mm.

-Scratch Finish Type S-4

-After initial finishing, provide a scratch finish to remove laitance and to produce closely spaced grooves approximately 6 mm apart in accordance with CSA A23.1-14, Clause 7.5.6.2 Scratch Finish.
-[Consultant to confirm references]

 Type S-5 (Underside Elevated Slab Finish):

 When forming is removed, grind off projections on the underside of the slab and patch any defective areas, including small shallow air pockets, where required by the schedule of concrete finishes listed in subsection 3.10: